MinchinWeb/blog.minchin.ca/content/20230609-code-of-conduct.md

 >
 > #### Purpose
 >
-> The Founder of this project, and all of the current developers at the time
-> when this document was composed, have pledged to govern their interactions
+> The Founder of this project has pledged to govern their interactions
 > with each other and with the larger this project's user community in
 > accordance with the "instruments of good works" from chapter 4 of [The Rule
 > of St. Benedict](https://en.wikipedia.org/wiki/Rule_of_Saint_Benedict)